Privacy Policy for Cameras in Vehicles (EU)

 Data collected from the camera recordings in Germany is stored in Germany or otherwise within the European Economic Area (“EEA”).
 Data collected from the camera recordings in the United States is stored in the United States and, specifically, within the State of California.

-Due to shared corporate IT systems, and because of the international nature of our business, personal data collected and processed by Zendar GmbH may be shared with, accessed by, and/or stored with Zendar GmbH’s corporate parent, Zendar Inc. and its subsidiaries and service providers, outside of the EEA and UK, including the United States of America (and, specifically, within the State of California).
-Conversely, personal data collected and processed by Zendar Inc. may be shared with, accessed by, and/or stored with Zendar Inc.’s subsidiary, Zendar GmbH and its service providers, outside of the United States, including the EEA and UK (and, specifically, within the Germany).
+Due to shared corporate IT systems, and because of the international nature of our business, personal data collected and processed by Zendar GmbH or Zendar SAS may be shared with, accessed by, and/or stored with Zendar GmbH and Zendar SAS’s corporate parent, Zendar Inc. and its subsidiaries and service providers, outside of the EEA and UK, including the United States of America (and, specifically, within the State of California).
+Conversely, personal data collected and processed by Zendar Inc. may be shared with, accessed by, and/or stored with Zendar Inc.’s subsidiaries, Zendar GmbH and/or Zendar SAS and their service providers, outside of the United States, including the EEA and UK (and, specifically, within the Germany).

 Where personal data is transferred and/or stored outside of the EEA and the UK, Zendar guarantees compliance with the current standard contractual clauses of the European Commission.
 Appropriate safeguards are thus established to ensure an appropriate level of data protection outside the European Union as well.